Privacy policy of the probefahrtenbutler.com website

 • In Germany, the Federal Data Protection Act, or BDSG for short, applies.

-If other regional or national laws apply, we will inform you about them in the following sections.
+If other regional or national laws apply, we will inform you of this in the following sections.

 Contact details of the person responsible